Grande Chartreuse: Literature

 The Italian canon Antonio de Beatis described the former monastery in his 1517-1518 travel journal; he wrote that the original monastery was destroyed in an avalanche long before, killing many of the monks.
-English poet Matthew Arnold wrote one of his finest poems, "Stanzas from the Grande Chartreuse", while briefly staying at the monastery around 1850.
-The Grande Chartreuse was also described by William Wordsworth in his 1792 Descriptive Sketches (lines 53-73), and in the 1850 revision of The Prelude, Book VI (lines 416-18), (Wordsworth visited the monastery in 1790, but he describes the 1792 expulsion of the monks by French forces); and John Ruskin's Praeterita.
-Alice Muriel Williamson, in her 1905 travel romance novel "The Princess Passes" chapter 28, had her characters visit the recently abandoned monastery, seeing and describing the cells, gardens, and kitchen ware still in place, and described the empty place as a body without a soul.
+English poet Matthew Arnold wrote his poem Stanzas from the Grande Chartreuse while briefly staying at the monastery around 1851 on his honeymoon.
+The poem is mostly set within the monastery, where Arnold uses his observations on the monks' abstinent lifestyle to explore and wrestle with his agnosticism.
+The Grande Chartreuse was also described by William Wordsworth in his 1792 Descriptive Sketches (lines 53-73), and The Prelude, Book VI (Wordsworth visited the monastery in 1790, but he describes the 1792 expulsion of the monks by French forces).
+The monastery is given a chapter in John Ruskin's Praeterita.
+Alice Muriel Williamson, in her 1905 travel romance novel "The Princess Passes" Chapter 28, had her characters visit the recently abandoned monastery, seeing and describing the cells, gardens, and kitchen ware still in place, and described the empty place as a body without a soul.